Graoully

-In French folklore, the Graoully (spelled as Graouli, Graouilly, Graouille or Graully) is a creature with the appearance of a dragon.
+In French folklore, Graoully (spelled as Graouli, Graouilly, Graouille or Graully) is a creature with the appearance of a dragon.
 According to legend, it lived in the arena of the Roman amphitheater in Metz, France.
 Legends state that Saint Clement of Metz fought against Graoully and vanquished the beast.

 Etymology

 It is believed that the word Graoully derives from the French word "grouiller" meaning "swarm".
 This has been attributed to the myth that the dragon and the large serpents were like a swarm in the amphitheater.
 Other origins suggested for the name include the German word "gräulich", which can mean "grayish" or "horrible".
 The closest English synonym it has is "gruesome" or "macabre".
 It has been proposed that the word "graula" may have been the origin of the name.
 It was commonly used in fourteenth century French as a synonym for raven, especially when used to describe ravens as a bad omen.